Honda engineer debunks own claim about cause of Takata air bag failures

 When he wrote email to his colleague, he was referring to an Oct.
 16, 1999 event in which a prototype Takata air bag inflator ruptured, the engineer stated.

+"I believed that the root cause of the October 16, 1999 rupture related to the root cause of the Takata inflator recalls," the affidavit stated.

-Based on later findings by the NHTSA, "I now understand that I was incorrect and the root cause of the field events is not related to the root cause of the October 1999 rupture," he said.
+Based on later findings by the NHTSA, "I now understand that I was incorrect and the root cause of the field events is not related to the root cause of the October 1999 rupture."